hemanthhemu391/event-registration/README.md

 # event-registration
-here you can find a event registarion form using html and css
+here you can find a event registarion form using html ,css and js